Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

         window.onstorage = functionRef;

-    Let's take the example usage of onstorage event handler which logs the storage key and it's values
+    Let’s take the example usage of onstorage event handler which logs the storage key and it’s values

         window.onstorage = function (e) {
             console.log('The ' + e.key + ' key has been changed from ' + e.oldValue + ' to ' + e.newValue + '.');